craftercms/docs/source/developers/architecture.rst

 Crafter CMS Architecture
 ========================

-Crafter CMS distinguishes itself by its modern architecture, in turn that enables:
+Crafter CMS distinguishes itself by its modern architecture, in turn this enables:

 * Truly Decoupled CMS (disconnected global delivery)
 * Dynamic / personalized delivery of every request at speed
 * API first CMS (content as a service)
 * Git-based CMS (allows for excellent developer cadence)
 * Share-nothing delivery architecture (extreme scale)
-* Front-end agnostic (bring your favorite UI framework if you choose to build HTML sites)
+* Front-end agnostic (bring your favorite UI framework or use as a headless CMS)
-* Fair balance between: content authors, developers and system administrators
+* Equal support for all three CMS stakeholders: content authors, developers and system administrators

 Crafter CMS is a true decoupled content management system, yet it supports dynamic and personalized content delivery.
 To understand this better, typical decoupled content management systems have the following general